OBOAcademy/obook/redesign/ontologyDevelopmentAutomation.md

 # Ontology Development Automation

 ## Prerequisites
-- Review tutorial on Ontology Theory
+- Review tutorial on Application Ontology Development

 ## Preparation
 - TBD

 ## What is delivered as part of the course

-**Description:**  Advanced queries with ontologies
+**Description:**  More technical side of ontology development

 ### Learning objectives
-- advanced SPARQL
+- Unix shell
-- term enrichment
+- Make
-- semantic similarity
+- Advanced Git, GitHub
-- Named Entity Recognition
+- ROBOT
-- more…
+- ODK

 ## Tutorials
 - in person or video (link videos here as they become available)